Can Partisanship Be Fixed?

 I hope I’ll end up at the intersection of economics and political theory.
 Each subject is interesting in its own right, but I think it’s important to blend the disciplines because economics provides a sanity check on policy-making, and political theory provides the tools with which to examine the normative assumptions of economics.

-Julia Gorman is an associate at Cleary Gottlieb Steen & Hamilton.
+Julia Beggs is an associate at Cleary Gottlieb Steen & Hamilton.
 As a recent college graduate, she participated in the 2015 Political Studies Program, and later returned to Hertog as a young professional for the “Great Figures of the 20th Century” Weekend Seminars.

 “The Hertog Foundation’s educational mission is simply to form more thoughtful citizens.
 As a result, Hertog selects students who are bright, driven, and intellectually curious, but who possess a range of beliefs and pursuits.
 I have no doubt that some of the people I’ve studied with at Hertog will influence the civic, intellectual, and political life of the United States for the better.”